chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 First, work on your **splash screen** and style the page with CSS according to the design you produced in Assignment 4.
 You can deviate from your initial design.
 To ensure that everyone learns the basics of CSS, we provide a list of **must-have** CSS properties.
 Your code must include **at least** one instance of each of the following:

+//TODO: upate the list (CSS grid instead of position attributes)
 - Pseudo-classes `:hover` and `:active`
 - Pseudo-elements `::after` and `::before`
 - Box model: margin, padding, border